AMD has launched the new graphics cards based on the RDNA2 architecture that also powers the upcoming PlayStation 5 and Xbox Series X.

 AMD Super Sampling – The new AMD graphics cards will support Super Sampling, equivalent to Nvidia’s DLSS.
 The Nvidia DLSS improves the image quality when Ray tracing is enabled without compromising the frame rates.
 Similarly, the Super Sampling that is still in testing will roll out on these new cards offering superior performance when playing games with the Ray tracing.

-So, that's all the key highlights for the new AMD graphics cards.
+So, that’s all the key highlights for the new AMD graphics cards.
 If you are a PC enthusiast and have some thoughts about the new AMD GPUs, Please share in the comments below.
-I read all the comments and also answer them.